eldada/argo-tests/README.md

 - Make a change to any of the provided example applications ([simple-helm](demo-apps/simple-helm) for example)
 - Commit and push the change
 - View application being synced in the UI
+- View changed being applied in your Kubernetes cluster

 ## More examples
 See more examples in the [ArgoCD examples repository](https://github.com/argoproj/argocd-example-apps)